ywxbear/PHP-Bookstore-Website-Example/README.md

 ![Database](/db.PNG)

 ## How to run:
-You can download these file and upload to your server or if you no server, you can download a application called [XAMPP](https://www.apachefriends.org/index.html) or other.
+You can download [bookstore](https://github.com/weixiong15/PHP_Basic_BookStore_Website/tree/master/bookstore) and upload these file to your server or if you no server, you can download a application called
+[XAMPP](https://www.apachefriends.org/index.html) or other.
 After, you need to import [database.sql](https://github.com/weixiong15/PHP_Basic_BookStore_Website/blob/master/bookstore/database.sql)to your server/XAMPP first.